 BVSR has two parts: blind variation and selective retention.
 Blind variation is just another word for novelty and selective retention is just another word for usefulness.
 Evolution and BVSR processes lead to useful novelty.

-Quick side note: If any of you have a daughter and care about celebrating amazing women in STEM, consider Dedre Gentner.
+Quick side note: I have become a big fan of Dedre Gentner.
 Her pioneering article on structure mapping above written in 1983 reads like an instruction book for creating a 21st century computational creativity engine.
 It’s possible that she formalized one of the most important aspects of AI–analogizing.

 Let’s look at Arthur Koestler’s theory of bisociation as an example of conceptual blending.